On the depth overhead incurred when running quantum algorithms on near-term quantum computers with limited qubit connectivity: Achieving

-Let there be a cyclic butterfly network with $n/2$ vertices. \begin{enumerate} \item Use the first alteration in \cite[Section~IV]{Brierley} to make a graph with degree 3. \item For each vertex, connect another vertex (i.e., yielding a graph with $n$ vertices, half of which are of degree 4, half of which are of degree 1).
-These newly added vertices, along with their originally connected existing vertex are referred to as `pairs' below. \item Add arbitrary extra edges to make the graph $r$-regular (where $r \geq 4$) as specified.
-These edges are unused. \item For all pairs of vertices, if the paired qubits are to interact in the current layer then do the interaction, and remove from the layer. \textbf{1 time step maximum} \item Choose a random vertex from the set of vertices in the original graph, label the qubit at this vertex `A'.
-Label the qubit at the paired vertex (i.e., as added in step 2) `B'.
-If `A' is due to interact in the current layer, label its interacting qubit `A', likewise if `B' is due to interact in the current layer, label its interacting qubit `B'.
-Label the paired qubit of the newly labelled `A' as `B', and label the paired qubit of the newly labelled `B' as `A'.
-Continue until the cycle terminates, either because both ends of the string have reached qubits which do not interact with any other qubit in the current layer, or because a loop is formed.
-Chose another random starting point and repeat -- continue until all qubits are labelled. \item The network is now labelled such that each pair has at most one A and one B. Furthermore, all As are to interact with other As if they have a interaction in the current layer (and likewise for Bs). \item Order the network so that all of the As are in vertices in the original graph, and Bs are in the additional paired vertices. \textbf{1 time step maximum} \item Let the second of each pair of logical qubits (i.e., the one with only one connection to the first logical qubit) act as the ancilla for the subsequent sorting.
-Note that in the method detailed by Brierley \cite{Brierley} `moving a qubit into a neighbours ancilla' is an identical operation to swapping an ancilla.
+\item Order the network so that all of the As are in vertices in the original graph, and Bs are in the additional paired vertices. \textbf{1 time step maximum} \item Let the second of each pair of application qubits (i.e., the one with only one connection to the first application qubit) act as the ancilla for the subsequent sorting.
+Note that in the compilation algorithm detailed by Brierley \cite{Brierley} `moving a qubit into a neighbours ancilla' is an identical operation to swapping an ancilla.
 Thus, this can be achieved by the process shown in Fig.~\ref{f1}.
-This takes three time steps, and at worst has to occur three times to achieve the required swap with the ancilla for all qubits (i.e., label qubits alternately as odds and evens in each string of ancilla swaps, do all of the odds and then all of the evens, and at worst one further step will be required in the case of qubits connected in odd length cycles). \textbf{A maximum of} $27 \log n$ \textbf{time steps} \item The vertices of the original graph are arranged in loops of four, which means that the original graph can be divided into $n/4$ connected pairs of vertices: Condition~2.4 is satisfied, and the sort in the previous step can be such that all of the interactions of qubits labelled A can be conducted. \item Notice that the ordering is such that a qubit labelled A is at each of the original nodes, this means that a qubit labelled B is at each of the extra vertices introduced in step 2.
-Thus a swap is conducted at each pair such that the Bs now occupy the original vertices, and steps 8 -- 9 are repeated with the qubits labelled B, thus completing the layer. \textbf{1 time step} \end{enumerate} The procedure requires a maximum of $3 + 2 \times 27 \log n$ time steps, i.e., noticing that step 8 is conducted twice, and that the original algorithm proposed by Brierley requires $3 \log n$ time steps \cite{Brierley}.
+This takes three time steps, and at worst has to occur three times to achieve the required swap with the ancilla for all qubits (i.e., label qubits alternately as odds and evens in each string of ancilla swaps, do all of the odds and then all of the evens, and at worst one further step will be required in the case of qubits connected in odd length cycles).
+The compilation algorithm detailed by Brierley \cite{Brierley} takes $8 \log_2 n$ time steps (i.e., taking into account the factor two increase in depth overhead associated with reducing the graph degree previously noted).
+Thus into total, \textbf{a maximum of} $3 \times 3 \times 8 \log_2 n = 72 \log_2 n$ \textbf{time steps} \item The vertices of the original graph are arranged in loops of four, which means that the original graph can be divided into $n/4$ connected pairs of vertices: Condition~\ref{condref} is satisfied, and the sort in the previous step can be such that all of the interactions of qubits labelled A can be conducted. \item Notice that the ordering is such that a qubit labelled A is at each of the original nodes, this means that a qubit labelled B is at each of the extra vertices introduced in step 2.
+Thus a swap is conducted at each pair such that the Bs now occupy the original vertices, and steps 8 -- 9 are repeated with the qubits labelled B, thus completing the layer. \textbf{1 time step} \end{enumerate} The procedure requires a maximum of $3 + 2 \times 72 \log_2 n = 3 + 144 \log_2 n$ time steps, i.e., noticing that step 8 is conducted twice.
 Therefore the need for ancillas has been removed, and the number of time steps remains $\mathcal{O}( \log n)$.